An Essay Towards Solving a Problem in the Doctrine of Chances: Outline

-However, it does not appear that Bayes emphasized or focused on this finding.
-Rather, he focused on the finding the solution to a much broader inferential problem:
+Bayes does not appear to have emphasized this identity itself.
+His real target was a broader inferential problem:

-"Given the number of times in which an unknown event has happened and failed [...
-Find] the chance that the probability of its happening in a single trial lies somewhere between any two degrees of probability that can be named."
+Given the number of times in which an unknown event has happened and failed [...]
+Find the chance that the probability of its happening in a single trial lies somewhere between any two degrees of probability that can be named.

-The essay includes an example of a man trying to guess the ratio of "blanks" and "prizes" at a lottery.
-So far the man has watched the lottery draw ten blanks and one prize.
-Given these data, Bayes showed in detail how to compute the probability that the ratio of blanks to prizes is between 9:1 and 11:1 (the probability is low - about 7.7%).
-He went on to describe that computation after the man has watched the lottery draw twenty blanks and two prizes, forty blanks and four prizes, and so on.
-Finally, having drawn 10,000 blanks and 1,000 prizes, the probability reaches about 97%.
+The essay illustrates this with a man trying to estimate the ratio of "blanks" to "prizes" in a lottery.
+Having watched the lottery produce ten blanks and one prize, Bayes shows how to compute the probability that the true ratio of blanks to prizes lies between 9:1 and 11:1 — about 7.7%.
+He then extends the calculation as more draws accumulate: twenty blanks and two prizes, forty blanks and four prizes, and so on, until, after 10,000 blanks and 1,000 prizes, the probability rises to about 97%.

-Bayes's main result (Proposition 9) is the following in modern terms:
+Bayes's central result, Proposition 9, is, in modern notation: